 Instead of keeping their data confidential, the Princeton researchers opened their in-progress neural map to the scientific community from the beginning.
 “It took us about two years to correct all the errors,” said Murthy.
 “We released the data openly from Day One to the entire fly community and said, ‘Do whatever science you want, but help us proofread and annotate it as you go.’”

-“Now that we have this brain map, we can close the loop on which neurons relate to which behaviors,” Dorkenwald said.
+“Now that we have this brain map, we can close the loop on which neurons relate to which behaviours ,” Dorkenwald said.
 “It’s wonderful, because new experiments will prompt new hypotheses, and we can relate things to the whole connectome, and we can iterate.
 I think the hard work is ahead.
 This is a beginning, not the end of the work.”

 A study led by Johns Hopkins Medicine researchers concludes that commonly used ways of positioning the patient’s arm during blood pressure (BP) screenings can substantially overestimate test results and may lead to a misdiagnosis of hypertension.